AMSKarmajeet/GSoC-C3G-Proposal/Proposal.md

 2. Refactor the Python engine and port to C++ as necessary to improve performance.
 Each simulation consists in the integration of a set of linear differential equations.
 This process can be made more efficient in a variety of ways.
   * For high-dimensional problems, generating the matrices necessary for the linear system can be computationally expensive.
 This step can be optimized by porting it to C++, or by keeping the matrices in memory for quick reuse in further simulations.
   * Resolving the set of differential equations is also very expensive.
 It consists in the resolution of a linear system (Ax = B).
-A is both sparse and banded, and with a few approximations, it can be written as a pentadiagonal matrix which is an especially useful form for numerical solutions.
-It may be possible to take advantage of this to code an efficient solver for resolution of pentadiagonal linear systems.
+Matrix A is both sparse and banded, and with a few approximations, it can be written as a pentadiagonal matrix which is an especially useful form for numerical solutions.
+It may be possible to take advantage of this form, to code an efficient solver for resolution of pentadiagonal linear systems.
   *Optimize other functions as deemed necessary by the profiling step taken before.
 This may involve porting to C++ or making the code more efficient.

 3. Improve the optimization algorithm used to compare simulations to data.
-Once the partial differential equation is solved, it is possible to go from a set of model parameters to a an experimental prediction.
-The question lies in finding the parameters that best fit the data.
+Once the partial differential equation has been solved, it is possible to go from a set of model parameters to a an experimental prediction.
+An algorithm must be used to find the parameters that best fit the data.
 Optimizing the code that does this can further improve the performance of the software.

 4. Testing the code.
 This step will be performed throughout the summer to ensure code is working correctly.
+Two types of testing will be necessary throughout the summer: tests for accuracy (i.e. is the code working correctly), and tests for performance (i.e. is the code more efficient than the existing implementation).
-The ∂a∂i package already provides a number of tests that could be used to quickly check the new code.
-Furthermore, since we can generally find the solutions already, simply by using the ∂a∂i software that already exists, it will be possible to compare the results from our new version against the old one.
-It will also be important to track and compare the amount of time it takes the program to complete the calculations, to ensure that the improvements actually worked.
+  * In testing for accuracy, the ∂a∂i package already provides a number of tests that can be used.
+Furthermore, as we can already find solutions using the existing ∂a∂i software, it will be possible to compare the results from our new version against the old one.
+Thus, it is unlikely that new tests will need to be created for this purpose.
+  * In testing performance, it will be necessary to have a variety of standardized data sets that I can run simulations on throughout the summer.
+As I gradually optimize the new computational engine, I'll track the time it takes for the simulations to run.
+By comparing these times against the time taken by the original software, I'll be able to measure performance.

+The main obstacle I'll face during this project is time.
+Optimizing certain parts of code may take longer than expected, leaving me running behind schedule.
+This shouldn't be a problem though, as I have a contingency plan (described in the Timeline section) that should allow me to stay on track despite any setbacks.
+Other than that, I don't expect too many issues, as ∂a∂i is fairly stable at this point, and embedding my code within ∂a∂i is basically a matter of switching my new files in for the old ones.

 ### Timeline